hodunwe/portfolio/README.md

-## Welcome to portfolio page.
+## Welcome to Jimin's portfolio.

 Welcome to portfolio page?

 ### The title of this page should have changed by now.

-Below are some of my artworks you can also view on instagram.
+Below are some of my works which are also available for viewing on my [instagram](https://www.instagram.com/tteoksoonie/).

 # Toge
 ## Second picture